seontechnologies/seon-android-sdk-public/README.md

 // an application context and a session_id
 //
 // Optional - You can optionally set a custom timeout for the SDK's network call
-// with passing the following method to SeonBuilder: withDnsTimeout(int timeout)
+// with passing the following method to SeonBuilder: withDnsTimeout(int timeoutInMillisec)
 // Note: Passing 0 here effectively skips the netowrk logic which in turn won't
 // populate the Fraud API fields with device_ip_* and dns_ip_* prefixes